(*Photo Cred: Audrey Lee for Featured Image, “Candid Frustration”)

 Moving to a new country is such a unique and amazing experience and one that I am fortunate to do for a second time.
-Landing a new job is exciting and brings relief, especially in today’s economy where our student debt is higher than ever.
+Landing a new international teaching job is exciting and brings relief, especially in today’s economy where our student debt is higher than ever.
 I am so grateful for both of these opportunities in my life.

 Leaning on Gratitude

 With that being said, here is a list of things I am grateful for right now, as well as some pictures from Saturday’s excursion to Gwakji Gwamul Beach and Jeju-Si, when some of the other dons and I escaped from campus for a day.
 Oh, and of course, cheers to the start of Naismith Basketball Camp.
 I think this is the first time in 14 or so years I’m not there getting up to shenanigans, burning on shaded docks, and guiding our campers in the mirth of team and community, camp life in the magnificent Canadian outdoors, and basketball, the best sport of all.

 - Moms (especially mine – she’s the ultimate!)

 - My boyfriend – your support and love is simply awesome

 - Family – Don’t worry, I’m safe and will fly home if North and South can’t stop their squabbling.
 Also, keep the email updates on life back home a’comin’!